davidwritesxyz/davidwritesxyz.github.io/content/notes/thewillpowerinstinct/index.md

 We wrongly but persistently expect to make different decisions tomorrow than we do today.

 As you go about making decisions related to your willpower challenge, notice if the promise of future good behavior comes up in your thinking.
 Do you tell yourself you will make up for today’s behavior tomorrow?

 What effect does this have on your self-control today?
-For extra credit, keep paying attention—all the way to tomorrow.

 Do you actually do what you said you would, or does the cycle of “indulge today, change tomorrow” begin again?

 We wrongly predict we will have much more free time in the future than we do today.

 Aim to reduce the variability of your behavior day to day.
 View every choice you make as a commitment to all future choices.

 So instead of asking, “Do I want to eat this candy bar now?” ask yourself, “Do I want the consequences of eating a candy bar every afternoon for the next year?”
 Or if you’ve been putting something off that you know you should do, instead of asking “Would I rather do this today or tomorrow?” ask yourself, “Do I really want the consequences of always putting this off?”

 Using a daily rule also helps you see through the illusion that what you do tomorrow will be totally different from what you do today.

 Is there a rule you can live with that will help you end the kind of inner debate that talks you right out of your goals?

-The halo effect
+### The halo effect

 When we want permission to indulge, we’ll take any hint of virtue as a justification to give in.